jwodder/kbits-theme/README.rst

   and "Social"

-- There is CSS support for the Docutils/reStructuredText table classes "booktabs" and "borderless" as well as for centered and right-aligned tables
+- There is CSS support for the Docutils/reStructuredText table classes "booktabs" and "borderless" as well as for left-aligned, centered, and right-aligned tables

-- Colorful reStructuredText admonitions
+- Colorful reStructuredText admonitions, topics, and sidebars

 - Strings are HTML-escaped where necessary, so you can safely put angle brackets in your article titles, categories, and tags